We all want to find a dream job that’s enjoyable and meaningful, but what does that actually mean?

-Being good at your work gives you a sense of achievement, one of the five ingredients of life satisfaction mentioned above.
+Being good at your work gives you a sense of achievement, a key ingredient of life satisfaction discovered by positive psychology.

 For both reasons, skill ultimately trumps interest.
 Even if you love art, if you pursue it as a career but aren’t good at it, you’ll end up doing boring graphic design for companies you don’t care about.

-That’s not to say you should only do work you’re already good at.
-As we’ll discuss later, we think that’s wrong.
-However, you want the potential to get good at it.
+That’s not to say you should only do work you’re already good at — but you do want the potential to get good at it.

 4. Work with supportive colleagues